 Many people have found that creative visualization not only reduces stress, but it allows solutions to come to the forefront.
 When you are visualizing what it will be like to have the problem resolved, the solution may come to you in the midst of your visualization.
 This will lower or eliminate your stress about the situation.

 When you are feeling very stressed, you can visualize a peaceful scene as a means of temporary escape.
 The scene can be literally anything you desire.
-You could visualize watching a beautiful sunrise or sunset, being on a deserted beach, or playing with a puppy or kitten.
-Think about what makes you relaxed and visualize that you are in that time and place doing that thing.
+You could visualize watching a beautiful sunrise or sunset, being on a deserted beach, walking through a field of flowers or wooded trail, or playing with a puppy or kitten.
+Think about what makes you relaxed and then visualize yourself there.

-Again, you want to be sitting comfortably for this exercise, and in a quiet place.
-Create a blank canvas of your mind and take some deep breaths.
+Again, you want to be sitting comfortably in a quiet place for this exercise.
+Create a blank canvas inyour mind and take severaldeep breaths, in through your nose and out through your mouth.
 Decide what it is that would make you the most relaxed and begin building the imagery in your mind.

 Visualize every detail of your relaxing scenario.
 What colors are in the sunset?
 Is the sun or moon shining on the water?
 What do you hear?
 What type of puppy are you playing with, and what does it look like?
 What is its name?
-The more detail you can build into your visualization the more effective the technique will be in giving you a peaceful moment from your stress.
+What does the fur feel like when you touch it?
+The more detail you can build into your visualization the more effective the technique will be in giving you a peaceful moment away from your stress.

 This is a good visualization technique that can be used at any time that you were to feel stressed or anxious.
 It does take some practice, but over time you will get used to going to that place in your mind.
 You can take a few minutes and visualize your scenario anytime you are in a stressful situation to bring yourself some peace and put you on track to be productive once more.